codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Table-headers-8e81.md

 </tr>
 </table>

-In order to do that we have added the following code  before our first tr in the previous code :
+In order to do that we have added the following code as the first row of our table:

 ```html
 <tr>